 - /set type=x -- specifies the type of records to be displayed, such as A, CNAME, MX, NS, PTR or SOA.
 Specify ANY to display all records.

 - /set debug -- turns on debug mode, which displays detailed information about each query.

 - /set recurse -- tells the DNS name server to query other servers if it does not have the information.

 - /exit -- exits nslookup and returns the user to a command prompt.

 Nslookup has two modes: interactive and noninteractive.
 To look up only a single piece of data, use noninteractive mode.
 To look up more than one piece of data, use interactive mode.

-nslookup sends a domain name query packet to a designated (or defaulted) domain name system server.
-Depending on the system being used, the default may be the local DNS server at the service provider, some intermediate name server or the root server system for the entire domain name system hierarchy.
+Nslookup sends a domain name query packet to a designated -- or defaulted -- DNS server.
+Based on the system used, the default could be the local DNS server at the service provider, some intermediate name server or the root server system for the entire DNS hierarchy.

 DNS lookup with Linux

-Using Linux and other versions of nslookup, other information associated with the host name or IP address can be located, such as associated mail services. nslookup is included with some UNIX-based operating systems.
-A more limited alternative to nslookup for looking up an IP address is the ping command.
+Some Unix-based operating systems include nslookup, but Linux and other versions of nslookup can locate other information associated with the host name or IP address, such as associated mail services.
+For example, the ping command is a more limited alternative to nslookup.

 Public vs. private DNS